November 2 - 30, 2018

-Calico is pleased to present The Opposite of Salt is Water, a solo exhibition of recent photography and installation work by Lauren Silberman.
+Calico is pleased to present Throwing Shade, a solo exhibition of recent work by the mysterious and prolific graffiti & street artist, Darkclouds.

 Fifteen years after the initial creation and subsequent installations of Darkclouds paintings on liberated no-parking signs in the streets of Boston, the imagery has become a staple in graffiti & street art culture and a constant sight for pedestrian onlookers to find in cities all over the world.
 Through the relentless painting of a constant image, the importance of repetition was established and the understanding of form and the malleability of the art was unearthed.
 These revelations have helped in taking the work on a strong turn into the abstract, abandoning the thought of a strictly repetitive image while still embracing the intricacies that make it perceptible.

 Darkclouds have remained on the street for a decade and a half mainly through the installation of thousands of hand-painted stickers that maintain as the core representation of the work.
 On the outside the clouds can be taken in by a simple glance, a momentary viewing that teases the senses, leaving one with a feeling of uncommon exclusivity.
 In the gallery this observation becomes limitless, altering the scope of absorption to no end.

 From an image founded as a visual representation of angst and dismay comes a warmer, slightly chaotic presentation.
 In the exhibition Throwing Shade, massive swaths of color emerge from the drippy underbelly of fictional landscapes, renditions of shadows and light merge together in harmonious disorder, and the lustrous enamel used in the creation of these works bestows as much pleasure on the viewer’s cornea as it does harm to the artist’s cerebellum.